Hormonal Control of Molting

 Abstract

-is a crucial and intricate process requiring the timely shedding of an animal’s body part, which may include the epidermis, the pelage, or the entire .
+is a crucial and intricate process requiring the timely shedding of an animal’s body part, which may include the epidermis, the pelage, or the entire exoskeleton.
 In accordance with the extraordinary diversity observed within the animal kingdom, molting takes many forms and is characterized by specific processes for each species.
-However, the precise control of molting is consistent across all species, as the are only initiated at specific moments throughout the animal’s life.
+However, the precise control of molting is consistent across all species, as the cycles are only initiated at specific moments throughout the animal’s life.
 The periodicity of the molting cycles is governed by hormonal control; the particular involved in the molting process vary across species.
 This report examines the involvement of the in the regulation of molting for , insects, and crustaceans.
 Various birds shed their old plumage as dictated by thyroid hormones, sex steroid hormones and prolactin.
 The molting cycle of the tobacco hornworm is initiated by ecdysteroids and culminates with sclerotization, which is triggered by the neurohormone bursicon.
 Similarly, the wild mud crab sheds its old exoskeleton as controlled by ecdysteroids, molt inhibiting hormones, and the crustacean hyperglycemic hormone.
 Finally, this report discusses a special case of hormonal control; the East African medicinal plant, Ajuga remota, uses phytoecdysteroids as a chemical mean of protection against invertebrate predators.
 The plant-derived ecdysteroids disrupt the insect molting cycle, which may lead to the affected insect’s death.
 The chemical processes associated with the hormonal control of molting allow the timely initiation of the cycles, a key requirement for successful molting.

 Introduction

-The endocrine system is a web of glands that works hand in hand alongside the nervous system to regulate, initiate and halt biological activities in living organisms.
+The endocrine system is a web of glands that works hand in hand alongside the nervous system to regulate, initiate and halt biological activities in living .
 The molting process, which involves the shedding and replacement of an organism’s outer layer to allow for growth, relies heavily on the chemical pathways of the endocrine system to stimulate and regulate the cycle.
-In birds, the molt is controlled by both thyroid and sex steroid hormones, which prevent the overlap of molting and reproduction.
+In birds, the molt is controlled by both thyroid and sex steroid hormones, which prevent the overlap of molting and .
 The importance of ecdysteroids in molting is demonstrated by both the tobacco hornworm and the green mud crab, which both stimulate their molt through ecdysteroids.
 The green mud crab, however, is unique in that it regulates the length and frequency of its molt through inhibiting hormones that counteract the production of ecdysteroids.
 Although these three species use different hormones to achieve their means, the end goal is the same: a healthy and well controlled molting phase that occurs under ideal conditions.
 Alternatively, the East African medicinal plant, Ajuga remota, uses molting hormones as a defense.
 The plant produces phytoecdysteroids, which severely disrupt the insect molting cycle often resulting in death and hence deter insects from eating the plant.
 Through these examples, it is clear that hormones are an essential aspect of a controlled and successful molt, proving the relevance of chemical processes to an organism’s survival

 Hormonal Control of Molting in Birds